Heart of Ice (Batman: The Animated Series): Plot

-Batman follows a strange trail of heists pulled at various GothCorp offices, all by the same man: Mr. Freeze, a strange figure clad in a powerful suit and armed with a "freezing gun", a weapon that fires a beam capable of freezing anything into sheets of ice.
-Batman pieces together the stolen items and discovers that Freeze is building a massive cannon capable of casting a magnified ice beam, and that it is complete save for a single vital piece of equipment from GothCorp.
-Acting rapidly, he arrives at the GothCorp offices in time to engage Mr. Freeze, only to be partially frozen under a sheet of ice.
+Batman follows a strange trail of heists at various GothCorp offices, all by the same man: Mr. Freeze, a strange individual clad in a powerful suit and armed with a "freezing gun", a weapon that fires a beam capable of freezing anything into sheets of ice.
+Batman pieces together the stolen items and discovers that Freeze is building a massive ice cannon that is nearly complete, save for a single vital piece of equipment from GothCorp.
+Acting rapidly, he arrives at the GothCorp offices in time to engage Freeze, only to be partially frozen by him.
 As Freeze and his henchmen escape, he orders they leave behind one of their own, his legs accidentally frozen by Freeze's weapon.
 Batman chooses to help the man rather than chase Freeze.

-After using a special chemical bath to revive the man, Batman (who has himself developed a cold from the encounter) visits GothCorp's CEO Ferris Boyle as Bruce Wayne, hoping to learn who might have a grudge against the company.
+After using a special chemical bath to revive the man, Batman (who has himself developed a cold from the encounter) visits GothCorp CEO Ferris Boyle as Bruce Wayne, hoping to learn who might have a grudge against the company.
 Boyle says the only person he can think of is dead: a former employee and research scientist whose funding was cut.
 He apparently died in a laboratory accident.
 Later that night, during a dinner where Boyle is to be presented with a humanitarian prize, Batman sneaks into the GothCorp security offices, and finds a tape from the accident.
 It is a recording of an experiment conducted by cryogenics scientist Victor Fries.
 He has placed his terminally ill wife Nora in cryogenic stasis until he can find a cure for her condition.
-Boyle arrives and orders the experiment to be ended, claiming it is unauthorized and draining his company's funds.
-Boyle ignores Fries' warning that turning off the equipment would sentence her to death.
-In the ensuing scuffle, Boyle kicks Fries into a table of cryonic chemicals.
-As Batman watches the tape, Mr. Freeze (now revealed to be Fries himself having survived the accident) sneaks up behind him and captures him with his cold gun.
-Freeze confirms to Batman the accident left him unable to live outside of a sub-zero condition.
+Boyle arrives and orders the experiment to be ended, correctly claiming it is unauthorized and draining his company's funds, confirming Victor was indeed stealing.
+However, Boyle callously ignores Fries' warning that turning off the equipment would sentence Nora to death, and in the ensuing scuffle kicks Fries into a table of cryonic chemicals.
+As Batman watches the tape, Freeze (now revealed to be Fries himself having survived the accident) sneaks up behind him and captures him with his cold gun.
+Freeze confirms to Batman that the accident left him unable to live outside of sub-zero conditions.
 Batman tries to reason with Freeze over how Freeze intends to destroy the man who ruined his life, even if anyone else gets killed in the process, but Freeze refuses to give up his plan.